By Mike Loughrin, CEO for Transformance Advisors

 - Totaling the lead time for 10,000 raw materials is a meaningless number.
 The total of these numbers is not your total lead time.
 It is just the sum of 10,000 items, which does not equal a whole pie.

 - Totaling your market share for 20 countries does not mean anything.
 5% for Germany plus 5% for Liechtenstein is not 10%.
+It would be better to use the revenue for each of the 20 countries, then to use the market share of each country.
 Be very cautious when adding or averaging percentages.
 See an article on Why You Should be Careful When Averaging Percentages.

 - Using data which exceeds 100%, such as 80% of people like apple pie, 60% like pumpkin pie, and 40% like key lime pie.
 This is similar to the above example on market share and should not be done.